Claiming depreciation on your rental property

-Imagine buying a lottery ticket that won you almost $9,000.
-It would be pretty amazing, wouldn’t it?
-Think of all the things you could do with the additional money – pay off debt, buy that new lounge, renovate the bathroom.
+Imagine buying a lottery ticket that won you almost $12,000.
+Pretty amazing, right?
+Think of all the things you could do with that kind of money – pay off debt, buy that new lounge, renovate the bathroom.
+What if we told you this could be achieved by claiming tax depreciation on your rental property.

 In this article, we will answer the following questions: